PowerShell/SqlServerDsc/README.md

 		- Get-SQLAlwaysOnEndpoint
 	- modified functions
 		- New-TerminatingError - *added optional parameter `InnerException` to be able to give the user more information in the returned message*
+* Pester Tests for xSQLAOGroupEnsure and xSQLAlias
+* Correction on xSQLAOGroupEnsure to pass Setup Credential Correctly

+* Resources Added
+	* xSQLAlias

 ### 1.7.0.0
 * Resources Added
   - xSQLServerConfiguration